new-age.

 |

-- used as a remedy for tiredness.
-In Greek mythology the olive tree
+as a remedy for tiredness.
+In Greek mythology the olive tree was

-was considered a sacred tree blessed by Athena, the ancient goddess of wisdom.
-To
+considered a sacred tree blessed by Athena, the ancient goddess

 |